sile-typesetter/logos.sile/README.md

 * `\LuaTeX`
 * `\LuaLaTeX`

+### Repository history

+This repository was originally in Fredrick Brennan (@ctrlcctrlv)'s account but was upgraded to an official SILE package post-PR №1 by Caleb Maclennan ([#1 — Overhaul for SILE v0.13+](https://github.com/sile-typesetter/sile-logos/pull/1)).

 ## Why `em`?

 The values were copied from `metalogo.dtx`.
 They work with a variety of fonts, as shown in the example.